trainb0y/SimpleJetpacks/README.md

 * Sound - The sound that plays while you fly
 * Recipe - The crafting recipe

-Jetpacks can not be enchanted with either Unbreaking or Mending
+Jetpacks can not be enchanted with Unbreaking or Mending

 To use a jetpack, hold shift while in midair.